kyma-project/test-infra/cmd/image-builder/README.md

 ```

 To use this feature, make sure that:
-* you have the `variants.yaml` file in the **same directory** as the `Dockerfile`
+* you have the `variants.yaml` file in the _**same directory**_ as the `Dockerfile`
 * your `Dockerfile` contains `ARG` directives which are named after keys in `variants.yaml`

-## Image signing
+## Image Signing

-image-builder supports signing the images with a pre-defined set of signing services to verify that image comes from a trusted repository and has not been altered in the meantime.
+Image Builder supports signing images with a pre-defined set of signing services to verify that an image comes from a trusted repository and has not been altered in the meantime.
 You can enable every signing service on repository and global levels.

-See the following example sign services configuration in `config.yaml` file:
+See the following example of sign services configuration in the `config.yaml` file:
 ```yaml
 sign-config:
   enabled-signers: